What is Testfakta Bio-based?

 What is the purpose of Testfakta Bio-based?

-The overall purpose of Testfakta Bio-based is to promote the trend toward a fossil-free economy, by helping to boost demand for bio-based products.
-As a result, in turn, higher proportions of renewable raw materials are used in existing products and more bio-based options are developed.
+The overall aim of Testfakta Bio-based is to drive progress towards a fossil-free economy, by helping to boost demand for bio-based products.
+This, in turn, results in higher proportions of renewable raw materials being used in existing products and more bio-based options being developed.

 Testfakta Bio-based Europe AB is a wholly owned company in the Testfakta group.
-The purpose of every part of the Testfakta group is to spread information that guides the consumer in the market place.
-Any surpluses from the different parts of the Testfakta business are reinvested in development of new test protocols, development of bio-based certification criteria for new product groups and production of consumer guiding tests.
+The purpose of the group’s operations is to spread information intended to guide consumers and help manufacturers and retailers to develop improved and more environment-friendly products.
+Any surpluses from the various parts of the group’s operations are reinvested in producing tests, and developing new test protocols and criteria for certification of new product categories.